elatov/elatov.github.io/_posts/2012-10-22-mounting-an-ntfs-volume-on-freebsd-9-with-etcfstab-file.md

 	/dev/fuse0 7.5G 3.3G 4.1G 44% /mnt/usb

-and now I don&#8217;t have to worry about the order that I plug in the device.
+and now I don't have to worry about the order that I plug in the device.
 You can also use the *ntfslabel* tool to label at the file system level:

 	elatov@freebsd:~>sudo ntfslabel /dev/da0s1 usb_ntfs